Tinnitus Home Remedies: What Research Shows Actually Helps

 Evidence: None

-Despite widespread online claims, no published clinical studies support apple cider vinegar as a tinnitus treatment.
+Despite widespread online claims, no published clinical studies support apple cider vinegar as a tinnitus approach.
 There is no known mechanism by which it would affect inner ear function or tinnitus perception.

 🧲 Magnesium